 What is an SPV?

 SPVs are usually established to isolate financial and legal risk by ring-fencing assets and liabilities.
 SPVs can be established as subsidiaries, project or joint venture vehicles to ensure that only those assets related to a transaction are exposed to the liabilities associated with that transaction.
+Claims by the SPV’s creditors cannot attach to the assets of the shareholders of the SPV.

-Features of an ADGM SPV
+Features of an ADGM SPV:

 An ADGM SPV offers multiple classes of shares, a first for the region.
 Coupled with an option to completely customise the Memorandum, the ADGM SPV provides a viable option for a range of holding and investment structures.